cirosantilli/text/src/how-to-learn.md

 Once you have decided the subject, find all the best sources like books or tutorials on the subject.

 There are more and more free materials online.
+Search for them and try them out.
+Their quality realy depends on the subject area.
-Try them out, but for certain subjects they are simply not good enough, and you will need non-free books.
+For certain subjecs you really need non-free books.
+Sometimes there are small tutorials which clarify points that most books don't.

 How to find the best books: